 When response is your priority, a few more items to consider:

 - Will the provider give you a unified view of data and tool inputs and context so your teams can make fast, smart decisions to investigate and remediate issues?
 Will your team have visibility to see what the provider is doing for you on an incident, to facilitate collaboration and speed response?

 - Will you have automation capabilities and playbooks for response?
 Have those playbooks been validated and who maintains them?
 Is there a flexible interface for adding additional playbooks as new incidents emerge?

 - Will the provider proactively run threat hunts on your behalf?
 What happens when the next Conti or Kaseya or Solorigate happens?

-- Does the provider have threat hunting or attack simulation capabilities?
+- Does the provider have advanced threat hunting or attack simulation capabilities?
 Are they included or an additional cost?
 Once issues are found what’s the process to remediate those issues?